Suzi Adams and Jeremy Smith, Coordinating Editors

 Social Imaginaries is a peer-reviewed journal that examines complexes of cultural meaning and cultural projects of power.
 It presupposes an understanding of society as a political institution, which is formed — and forms itself — in historical constellations, and through encounters with other cultures and civilizational worlds.
 An emphasis on “imaginaries” points to interrelated trends: it reveals the modern concern with the social imagination as truly creative rather than reproductive; it highlights the phenomenon of collectively instituted meaning and its inter-cultural variations; it provides a corrective to a one-sided focus on ‘reason’ as the central tenet (or promise) of modernity; finally, it underscores the ongoing hermeneutical turn in the human sciences.

-Social Imaginaries publishes original work that reflects on the human condition in modernity, and pursues intersecting debates on (inter)cultural and historical varieties of meaning, power and socially instituted worlds.
-It publishes Spring and Fall issues in May and November each year.
+Social Imaginaries pursued intersecting debates on (inter)cultural and historical varieties of meaning, power and socially instituted worlds.
+It ceased publication with the completion of volume 5 (2019).

 · ISSN 2393-2503 (print) · Biannual · Print and eBook options available from Zeta Books ·

 · ISSN 2457-2926 (online) · Online access includes volume 1-5 (2015-2019) ·

 For more information contact us by phone 800-444-2419 or 434-220-3300, by fax 434-220-3301; or by e-mail [email protected].